Angels in the Bible and Their Duties

 The story of Jacob reminds us that the people that appear in our lives to challenge us may actually be angels here to help us grow and self-actualize.
 Even if disguised as adversity, trials, and tribulations, we must remember that angels are always God’s agents sent to help us on our spiritual journey.

 In 2 Kings 6, the king of Aram sent a mighty army, including hundreds of horses and chariots to surround the city and capture the prophet Elisha.
-Elisha’s servant began to panic, but Elisha told him, “Don’t be afraid… Those who are with us are more than those who are with them.”
+Elisha’s servant began to panic, but Elisha told him, “Don’t be afraid… Those who are with us are more than those who are with them” (v.
+16).
 Elisha prayed to God to open the eyes of his servant, and suddenly, the servant saw that the surrounding hills were full of horses and chariots of fire.
 This was God’s army of angels, ready to protect and defend Elisha.
 This story reminds us that even in times of fear, doubt, and uncertainty, we must have faith that we are being protected by God’s angels, even if we cannot see them.
-As we read in Psalms 34:7, “The angel of the Lord encamps around those who fear him, and he delivers them.”
+As we read in Psalm 34:7, “The angel of the Lord encamps around those who fear him, and he delivers them.”

 The story of Abraham and his three mysterious guests reminds us that sometimes the regular people that appear in our lives may actually be angels.
 If we treat every person we encounter with the kindness and respect that we would shower upon a divine being who was sent specially to us by God, we will make the world a much kinder place.

 Finally, these angels remind us that there is nothing more exalted than doing God’s will on earth.
 While the angels have no choice in this matter, as human beings with free will, we do.
 Every time we give charity to one of God’s children in need, we are acting as His agent on earth.
 When we speak words of encouragement to someone who desperately needs them, we can be an angel in someone else’s life.
-Every time we clothe the naked, feed the hungry, or give shelter to those with nowhere else to go, we are acting as God’s messenger.
+Every time we clothe the naked, feed the hungry, or give shelter to those with nowhere else to go, we are acting as one of God’s messengers.
 Our days are full of opportunities to be an angel to our family, friends, coworkers, and strangers.
 While we cannot always see the angels that surround us, or recognize their identity when they are around us in human form, that does not mean that they are not there.
 There are many angels among us—and we can be angels, too.

 Discover More Resources in Our Learning Center